 Big Rock is a tiny town located in the state of Virginia.
 With a population of 199 people and just one neighborhood, Big Rock is the 395th largest community in Virginia.

-Big Rock is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Big Rock is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Big Rock who work in business and financial occupations (72.09%), teaching (27.91%), and office and administrative support (0.00%).
+Because occupations involving physical labor dominate the local economy, Big Rock is generally considered to be a blue-collar town.
+84.21% of the Big Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Big Rock is a town of construction workers and builders, professionals, and sales and office workers.
+There are especially a lot of people living in Big Rock who work in legal occupations (15.79%), office and administrative support (0.00%), and sales jobs (0.00%).

 The overall crime rate in Big Rock is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.